markocherrie/Blog2_MC/content/home/about.md

 # Biography

 I am a researcher currently working at the Centre for Research on Environment, Society and Health <a href="https://cresh.org.uk/">(CRESH)</a>.
-In the Projects, Publications and Teaching sections you'll find a record of my academic career.
-I am going to update the site periodically to document my current interests in the Posts section.
+I am interested in how environmental and social factors can affect health throughout life.
+On this site you'll find a record of my academic career and current interests which will be updated from time to time.